dwesterwick/SPTQuestingBots/README.md

 * **initial_PMC_spawns.min_distance_from_players_during_raid**: The minimum distance (in meters) that a bot must be from you and other bots when selecting its spawn point.
 This is used after the first wave of initial PMC spawns and is **100** m by default.
 * **initial_PMC_spawns.min_distance_from_players_during_raid_factory**: The minimum distance (in meters) that a bot must be from you and other bots when selecting its spawn point.
 This is used after the first wave of initial PMC spawns and is **50** m by default.
 However, this is only used for Factory raids and replaces **initial_PMC_spawns.min_distance_from_players_during_raid**.
 * **initial_PMC_spawns.max_alive_initial_pmcs**: The maximum number of initial PMC's that can be alive at the same time on each map.
 This only applies to initial PMC's generated by this mod; it doesn't apply to PMC's spawned by other mods or for Scavs converted to PMC's automatically by SPT.
 * **initial_PMC_spawns.initial_pmcs_vs_raidET**: If you spawn late into the raid, the minimum and maximum initial PMC's will be reduced by a factor determined by this array.
 The array contains [fraction of raid time remaining, fraction of initial PMC's allowed] pairs, and there is no limit to the number of pairs.
-This requires [Late to the Party](https://hub.sp-tarkov.com/files/file/1099-late-to-the-party/) to function.
 * **initial_PMC_spawns.bots_per_group_distribution**: An array describing how likely PMC groups of various sizes are allowed to spawn.
 When generating initial PMC groups, this mod will select a random number for each group between 0 and 1.
 It will then use interpolation to determine how many bots to add to the group using this array.
 The first column is the look-up value for the random number selected for the group, and the second column is the number of bots to add to the group.
 The interpolated value for number of bots is rounded to the nearest integer.
 * **initial_PMC_spawns.spawn_retry_time**: If any PMC's fail to spawn, no other attempts will be made to spawn PMC's for this amount of time (in seconds).
 By default, this is **10** s.
 * **initial_PMC_spawns.min_other_bots_allowed_to_spawn**: PMC's will not be allowed to spawn unless there are fewer than this value below the maximum bot count for the map.
 For example, if this value is 4 and the maximum bot cap is 20, PMC's will not be allowed to spawn if there are 17 or more alive bots in the map.
 This is to retain a "buffer" below the maximum bot cap so that Scavs are able to continue spawning throughout the raid.
 This is **4** by default.